Bigg-O/R2_Robotics_Back_End/README.md

 ## Getting Started

 You can directly access the app from https://r2-proj.netlify.app

-backend API from https://r2-robotics-backend.herokuapp.com/
+- It can be very slow when you launch the app for first login due to the back-end server going to "sleep" after a long time of not using. backend API from https://r2-robotics-backend.herokuapp.com/

 Frontend repository is available here: https://github.com/Bigg-O/R2_Robotics_Front_End